DblK/tinshop/README.md

 - [X] Serve from several network directories (Using NFS)
 - [X] Display a webpage for forbidden devices
 - [X] Auto-refresh configuration on file change
+- [X] Add the possibility to whitelist or blacklist a switch

 # Dev or build from source